 This Memorandum of Understanding may be terminated by either party giving to the other at least thirty (30) days prior written notice, but shall not extend beyond April 23, 2017.

-FOR THE CITY: FOR CWA LOCAL 4502:
+FOR THE CITY: Whichole M. Brandon FOR LOCAL 4502;

+Nichole M. Brandon David H. McCuhe

-Chester C. Christie Director of Human Resources David H. McCune President
+Director of Human Resources President

-Date
+3/17/15 Date 3/12/15 Date

 Greg J. Davies Director of Public Utilities

-Date
+Arman a